MarcDagher/Bound_Harmony/README.md

 ###  The following are the technologies I used to build Bound Harmony:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+As for managing the state of the app, I used Provider.
   <br><br>
 - The admin panel is done using [React.js](https://react.dev/).
 React.js is a JavaScript library for building single-page applications out of individual pieces called components.
 <br><br>